 Information and Assistance

 Our Student Ambassadors will be available around campus in bright red tops in case you have any questions (or get lost!).
 Alternatively, make your way to one of our Information Points around campus or on Elphinstone Lawn at the heart of the campus.

 Most events will take place around King's College and Elphinstone Hall.

-There will be a series of complementary buses running on the August and October Open Days, some of which will run continuous circuits, others will run for a limited period.
-Timings are yet to be confirmed but there will be a morning shuttle taking visitors from the station to the campus in the morning from around 8am-10am (August and October Only).
+There will be a series of complementary buses running on the October Open Day, some of which will run continuous circuits, others will run for a limited period.
+Timings are yet to be confirmed but there will be a morning shuttle taking visitors from the station to the campus in the morning from around 8am-10am.
 A shuttle bus will run throughout the day to and from Hillhead Halls of residence.
 A final shuttle will take visitors back to the station at the end of the day.
 For detailed bus times please check back for the 2019 guide.

 Outside Elphinstone Hall you'll find the university BBQ with vegetarian options available.
 We have a Starbucks on campus and a lovely independent cafe, Kilau, which also offers a range of food options.
 There are also several campus food outlets open on the day, including the Hardback Cafe (Sir Duncan Rice Library) and Cafe Kovo (Aberdeen Sports Village and Aquatics Centre) also offer great lunchtime options.